Srijatalamarla/Quiz_App/README.md

 ## Usage
 1. Choose a quiz mode.
-2. Answer questions within the time limit.
+2. Answer questions (within the time limit - in challenge mode).
 3. View your score.